 Total Upstream Nigeria Limited Announces the Arrival of Egina FPSO to Nigeria

-The Nigerian National Petroleum Corporation, NNPC, Total Upstream Nigeria Limited, TUPNI and her partners happily announce the arrival of the Egina Floating, Production, Storage and Offloading unit (FPSO) to the shores of Nigeria from South Korea.
-The journey to Nigeria started on October 31, 2017.
+The Nigerian National Petroleum Corporation (NNPC), Total Upstream Nigeria Limited (TUPNI) and their partners happily announce the arrival of the Egina Floating, Production, Storage and Offloading unit (FPSO) to the shores of Nigeria from South Korea.
+The journey to Nigeria started on 31 October 2017.

 The Egina field was discovered by TUPNI in 2003 within the Oil Mining Licence 130 (OML130), some 200 kilometres south of Port Harcourt, Nigeria.
 The field is being developed by TUPNI in partnership with NNPC, CNOOC, SAPETRO and PETROBRAS.
 It will add 200,000 barrels per day to Nigeria’s oil production (approximately 10% of the country’s total oil production).

 Egina is the largest investment project currently on-going in the oil and gas sector in Nigeria.
 The project is expected to be completed in Q4 - 2018 within the initial budget of 16 Billion USD.

 The arrival of the FPSO in Lagos for integration of the 6 topside modules at the SHI-MCI Yard before its final sail-away to the Egina field is a game changer as far as the execution of deep offshore oil & gas projects in the country is concerned.

 In the course of the project, several technological feats have been recorded by the various entities involved in the project, some of which include:

 The West Jupiter drilling rig set two consecutive world records for the number of drilling days expended on drilling Egina wells: first, when well B-W25 was drilled in 22.7 days, and then when well B-W09 was drilled in 20.9 days.